 When I’m not working, I try to get out of the city and plot adventures with as many cameras as I’m willing to hustle up a mountain.

-Researching Large Format, I was a little put of.
-I think it can seem a little scary and overwhelming to photographers looking into it.
-It can appear to be a really technical and overly analytical as a format with so many variables and moving parts to consider.
-Whilst it can be all those things, it can be as simple as you need it to be.
-Simply, you are dealing with a lens, film and a camera box much like modular medium format cameras.
-For those looking to get into it, don’t feel like you suddenly have to change your style of shooting.
-I maintain that it’s more important to care about what’s going on in front of the camera than necessarily getting too caught up in process and potentially missing the shot.
-Tere’s no reason why you can’t shoot efficiently on LF.
+On researching Large Format, I was a little put off, I think it can seem somewhat scary and overwhelming to photographers just looking into it.
+It can appear to be a really technical and overly analytical format with so many variables and moving parts to consider.
+But I have found that whilst it can be all those things, it can be as simple as you want it to be.
+In essence, you are dealing with a lens, some film and a camera box much like modular medium format cameras.
+So for those looking to get into it, don’t feel like you suddenly have to change your style of shooting.
+I maintain that it’s more important to care about what’s going on in front of the camera than necessarily getting too caught up in the process and potentially missing the shot.
+There’s no reason why you can’t shoot efficiently on LF.

-Having stayed in Vik for two nights, we packed up the Defender and headed back towards Reykjavik for our one night stay in the city.
-We went a little of the main roads at this point avoiding all the landmarks we passed on day one.
-Te landscape evolved hourly from something on the moon to something out of the Wild West.
-Look and feel wise, you really cover all bases in Iceland making it perfect for training on a new camera and quickly gaining experience.
-Afer a short drive back to Reykjavik, we set up shop for the night in Kex Hostel.
+Having stayed in Vík for two nights, we packed up the Defender and headed back towards Reykjavík for our one night stay in the city.
+We went a little off the main roads at this point avoiding all the landmarks we passed on day one.
+The landscape evolved hourly from something on the moon to something out of the Wild West.
+Look and feel wise, you really cover all bases in Iceland making it perfect for learning a new camera and quickly gaining experience.
+After a short drive back to Reykjavík, we set up shop for the night in Kex Hostel.
 We restocked our supplies at the local supermarket (highly recommended as a way of saving tonnes of money which could be spent on film) before heading on a 8 hour drive around the Western circuit of Iceland.
-We planned to end our day positioning ourselves for the Northern Lights at Blönduós in Northern Iceland
+We planned to end our day positioning ourselves for the Northern Lights at the town of Blönduós in Northern Iceland.

 Iceland absolutely stole my heart.
 It is one of the most diverse places to practice and grow as a landscape photographer whilst also providing comfort to step out of the adventure when needed.
 Given the weather conditions, and the distance we drove in 5 days, those comforts are fairly necessary.
-As a first LF Intrepid experience, I quickly became very comfortable finding my way around the camera and was really pleased with how bright the ground glass was.
-Everything felt like it worked as it should and I could get to grips with the movements available without getting too lost.
-As someone who had rather rapidly prepped for the trip, I unfortunately didn’t have a loupe making that critical focus a little hard to come by but I don’t feel like any of the images are too far of.
-For those just starting out, or those a little sluggish on their metering like me, I really recommend saving up a little more to buy colour negative film such as Portra 400/160 to establish that extra safety net with your initial LF work.
+As my first Large Format Intrepid experience, I quickly became very comfortable finding my way around the camera and was really pleased with how bright the ground glass was.
+Everything felt like it worked as it should and I could get to grips with all the movements available without getting too lost.
+As someone who had rather rapidly prepped for the trip, I unfortunately didn’t have a loupe making that critical focus a little hard to come by but I don’t feel like any of the images are too far off.
+For those just starting out, or those a little sluggish on their metering like me, I really recommend saving up a bit more to buy colour negative film such as Portra 400/160 to establish that extra safety net with your initial LF work.
 It provides those extra stops of dynamic range that will mean you can guarantee your results.

-I really enjoyed putting this together for the Intrepid guys, if you want to see more of my travel work or my portraiture, please check out my work at www.danielalexanderharris.com and follow me on instagram: @danielalexanderharris I hope you enjoyed the shots!
+I really enjoyed putting this together for the Intrepid guys, if you want to see more of my travel photography or my portraiture, please check out my work at www.danielalexanderharris.com and follow me on instagram: @danielalexanderharris I hope you enjoyed the shots!